Related articles

 end

-• When requesting from the base class (in my example: User), no type condition is added.
+• During a request Starting from the Base class (in my example: User), No type conditions are added.

-Since it’s listing all records of the table, it gives access to all records whose class is or inherits from User.
+Since it lists all the records in the table, it gives access to all the records whose class is or inherits from User.
 Perfect.

-• When requesting from a leaf subclass, the exact type must be matched for the record to be found.
+• During a request From a sheet subclass, the exact type must match for the record to be found.
 Logical.

-• When requesting from a mid-level subclass such as User::Donor (neither the base class User nor a leaf User::Donor::Natural), it depends.
-As expected, records of type User::Donor are loaded.
-On the other hand, records whose class inherits from User::Donor will be selected only if their class is preloaded.
+• When from a mid-level subclass such as User: :Donor (Nor the base class User Not a sheet User: :Donor: :Natural), It Depends.
+As Expected, Records of Type User: :Donor Are loaded.
+On the other hand, records whose class inherits from User: :Donor Will only be selected if their class is pre-loaded.

 Is there a workaround?

-We could consider patching ActiveRecord, making it use LIKE in the SQL query as an alternative condition to the actual strict string comparison.
-Problem: I didn’t run any benchmark but it will certainly slow down database reading.
-Though it’s a working solution, it is inefficient, requires a lot of work to patch ActiveRecord and, frankly, we’re not even sure the Rails core team would merge such a patch.
+We might consider changing ActiveRecord So that it uses LIKE in the SQL query as an alternative condition to the strict comparison of strings.
+Problem: I did not do a benchmark but it will certainly slow down the reading of the database.
+While this solution works, it's inefficient, requires a lot of work to patch ActiveRecord, and frankly, we're not even sure if the core Rails team would agree to such a patch.

-Another workaround would be to override the default scope of User::Donor to make it use a LIKE statement as described above.
-I’m not a huge fan of default scopes because the day always comes when we need to use .unscope and voilà it doesn’t work anymore.
-It’s not a sustainable solution IMO.
+Another Solution Would Be To Override the option's default scope User: :Donor So that it uses a LIKE statement as described above.
+I'm not a big fan of the default scopes because there always comes a day when you have to use .unscope And lo and behold, it doesn't work anymore.
+It is not a sustainable solution.

-Yet another solution could be to preload subclasses, for instance with the solution discussed earlier.
-I guess it’s an acceptable one.
+Another Solution Could Be To preload subclasses, for example with the solution discussed earlier.
+I suppose that's an acceptable solution.

-One more solution is to roll back to a simpler architecture that does not let any room for behavior changes: no mid-level subclasses, no preloading required.
-How do I not repeat myself for the common code shared by User::Donor::Natural and User::Donor::Legal, you ask?
+Another solution is to Go Back to a Simpler Architecture That leaves no room for behavior changes: no mid-level subclasses, no pre-loading required.
+How not to repeat myself for the common code shared by User: :Donor: :Natural And User: :Donor: :Legal, you ask?

 class ApplicationRecord < ActiveRecord::Base